-According to the UK’s NHS, the research and subsequent publicity on PC-KUS curing grey hair was a bit of a sham.
+PC-KUS was also supposed to cure vitiligo.
+However, according to the UK’s NHS, the research and subsequent publicity on PC-KUS curing grey hair was a bit of a sham.

-L’Oréal: A Pill to Prevent Grey Hair Forever?
+L’Oréal: A Pill to Prevent Grey Hair Forever

 During the past decade, France’s cosmetics behemoth L’Oréal has led global research in the private sector when it comes to a search for a cure for grey hair.
 The company’s head of the “Hair Biology Group”, Mr. Bruno Bernard, is a co-inventor of a topical product to protect and/or regenerate the melanocytes of hair follicles.
 The patent for this product was filed in 2009.

 Moreover, In 2011, L’Oreal announced that it was developing a pill that would prevent grey hair forever — as long as you continued to take the pill once a day permanently!
-The pill contains an undisclosed fruit extract that mimics the chemical tyrosinase-related protein (TRP-2), an enzyme that protects pigment production.
+The medicine contains an undisclosed fruit extract that mimics the chemical tyrosinase-related protein (TRP-2), an enzyme that protects pigment production.

 Dr. Mayumi Ito is a renowned Japanese hair loss research scientist who got her Ph.D from Nagoya University in 2003.
 She now does research and teaching at New York University.
-She has authored numerous papers on the impact of Wnt signaling on hair follicle growth and regeneration.
+She has co-authored numerous papers on the impact of Wnt signaling on hair follicle growth and regeneration.
 On this blog you can find many posts that discuss this important subject matter.

 Also in April 2016, scientists (led by Dr. Ito) at NYU Langone Medical Center in New York found the molecular pathways responsible for creating the color of skin and hair.
 They found that a signaling pathway known as Edn/EdnrB interacts with other pathways (in particular, the Wnt signaling pathway).

 In the description to the patent, it ends with “The present invention also provides methods for hair removal and inducing hair pigmentation.”
-Incredible!
-A three in one solution (hair regrowth, body hair removal, and grey hair reversal).
+Quite incredible.
+A three-in-one solution (hair regrowth, body hair removal, and grey hair reversal).
 If only Dr. Cotsarelis’ predictions and optimism would be realized faster than he thinks or claims.

-Can Finasteride Reverse Grey Hair?
+Can Finasteride Make Grey Hair Darker?

-Over the years, I have read quite a few testimonials on hair loss forums where Finasteride users claim that their hair seems to have become darker as well as more plentiful while on Finasteride (which reduces DHT levels).
-The majority of these patients had very limited quantities of grey hair to start with, so it was hard for me to tell from their before and photos (when available) if this phenomenon was true or not.
+Over the years, I have read quite a few testimonials on hair loss forums where Finasteride users have claimed that their hair darkened while on Finasteride (which reduces DHT levels).
+The majority of these patients had very limited quantities of grey hair to begin with, so it was hard for me to tell from their before and after photos (when available) if this phenomenon was true or not.
 Also see my post on natural DHT blockers.

 Using similar logic as in the above paragraph regarding Finasteride, I think that the much stronger Dutasteride can also reverse grey hair.
 Moreover, a few of the commentators in my post on Dutasteride Testimonials mention that the drug darkened their hair.

-Could Platelet-Rich Plasma (PRP) Reverse Grey Hair?
+Could Platelet-Rich Plasma (PRP) Darken Hair?

-More relevant to this blog’s subject matter, in November 2015, Dr. Carlos Wesley started an interesting thread on the Bald Truth Talk forums with a photo showing PRP and ACell mesotherapy darkening some previously transparent scalp hair.
+More relevant to this blog post’s subject matter, in November 2015, Dr. Carlos Wesley started an interesting thread on the BTT forums with a photo showing PRP and ACell mesotherapy darkening some previously transparent scalp hair.
 This was very surprising to me.
 Moreover, he states that “An additional finding that has also been observed by other practices throughout the world is that PRP can help return some of the original hair color to follicles.”
 It seems like PRP could be stimulating melanocytes in hair follicles.

-Could Stem Cell Transplants Regrow Hair and Cure Grey Hair?
+Stem Cell Transplants to Cure Grey Hair

 Will Telomerase Activation Therapy Reverse Grey Hair?